mansam/fossbox/content/kayeight-rolling-along.md

 Author: kayeight
 Tags: legacy, foss@rit
 Category: legacy
-Summary: The past week has been very busy with conferences and meetings, but I still ...
+Summary: The past week has been very busy with conferences and meetings, but I still managed to get some quality stuff done.
+I learned how to actually make a widget in TurboGears, as opposed to the somewhat brute force way I have been doing things, so hopefully soon the mess that is my tabs demo will be looking much cleaner.
+I've added a couple interesting bits of jQuery, including the HeatColor widget Rebecca posted about earlier.
+I also found a [much more versatile calendar](http://arshaw.com/fullcalen ...

 The past week has been very busy with conferences and meetings, but I still managed to get some quality stuff done.
 I learned how to actually make a